peoplelogic/peoplelogic-widgets/README.md

 to call this widget we just need to import ArcSvg from the arcSvgComponent and call it like this

-<ArcSvg width={300} height={300} rotateToPercentage={86}
+<ArcSvg rotateToPercentage={86}

-the with param is the with size of the widget i would recomend to get the width from the parent component and the same for the height
+we can manage the width and height of this element normally from the css files calling

+.svg { width : ... , height : ....}

 rotateToPercentage is a field that receives the percentage value so it can have a small animation to that value